getify/You-Dont-Know-JS/scope-closures/ch3.md

 };
 ```

-The same thing is true with respect to the variable `askQuestion` being created.
-But since we have a `function` expression—a function definition used as value instead of a standalone declaration—the function itself will not "hoist" (see Chapter 5).
+The same is true for the variable `askQuestion` being created.
+But since it's a `function` expression—a function definition used as value instead of a standalone declaration—the function itself will not "hoist" (see Chapter 5).

 One major difference between `function` declarations and `function` expressions is what happens to the name identifier of the function.